wlangera/gcube-bcubed-hack/paper.md

 | detection  | sampling effort        | space, time   |
 | detection  | spatial uncertainty    | observation   |

 The three processes can be described in three main functions respectively `simulate_occurrences()`, `sample_observations()` and `grid_designation()`.
-These can depend on multiple supporting functions for example per variable mentioned above or for specific subprocesses (e.g. temporal autocorrelation).
+Each main function consists of multiple supporting functions, for example per variable mentioned above or for specific subprocesses (e.g. temporal autocorrelation).

 Some (pseudo)code and ideas for implementation were provided by the first author for `simulate_occurrences()` and `sample_observations()` on the first day.